 “Group therapy will take longer than individual therapy because I share the time with others.”

 Actually, group therapy is often more efficient than individual therapy for two reasons.
 First, you can benefit from the group even during sessions when you say little by listening carefully to others.
 You will find that you have much in common with other group members, and as they work on their concerns, you can learn more about yourself.
 Second, group members will often bring up issues that strike a chord with you, but that you might not have been aware of or brought up yourself.

 “I will be verbally attacked by the leaders and by other group members.”

 It is very important that group members feel safe.
 Group leaders are there to help develop and ensure a safe environment.
 If you feel uncomfortable, talk about it in the group.
 As group members come to trust and accept one another, they generally experience the feedback of other members as supportive and positive.
 However, feedback can sometimes be difficult to hear.
 Let others know if this is so for you.
-Then consider that there are few other places where people will be honest with you about how you come across or about how your behaviors may be hurting you or others.
+Consider that there are few other places where people will be honest with you about how you come across or about how your behaviors may be hurting you or others.
 This is precisely what group can offer, and it will be done in a respectful way, so that you can hear it and make use of it.

-“I have so much trouble talking to people; I’ll never be able to share in a group.”
+“I have so much trouble talking to people; I’ll never be able to share in a group.